mytabworks/mytabworks-form-validator/README.md

 # Customizable
-It can customize a new Component for validation and can even implement on old Component without changing its props
+It can customize a new component for validation and can even implement on old component without changing its props

 ## Before Customize